MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/microsoft-identity-web/index.md

 ---
 title: Microsoft Identity Web
-description: Learn how you can use Microsoft Identity Web to add authentication and authorization to web apps, web APIs and daemon applications.
+description: Learn how you can use Microsoft Identity Web to add authentication and authorization to web apps, web APIs, and daemon applications.
-services: active-directory
 author: Dickson-Mwendia
 manager: CelesteDG